Khadi Gramodyog Vikas Yojana: Gramodyog Vikas Yojana

 Apply on myScheme.gov.inDocuments Required

-- Aadhaar Card or other government-issued identity proof
+- Aadhaar card or other government-issued identity proof

 - Age proof document